TimmyTurner51/SurvivalCE-Map-Maker-Tool/README.md

 [2], [4], [6], [8] = Move to another room.

-[y=] = <only works when your cursor is on a placed door>  Open a building/house menu, allows you to design a single room for your building.

 [stat] = view the list position in the Map (confusing to understand, for Developers)